We’re sharing our Feels Like Home Fall Tablescape today!

-It takes fully slowing down to freely enjoy those gathered around the table without distraction.
+It takes completely slowing down to freely enjoy those gathered around the table without distraction.

 So, instead of celebrating at my house, we decided to meet at a restaurant.

-Wrapped in a khaki trench coat, I pulled the umbrella over my head and wondered aloud why I had bothered wearing heels as we waited to be seated.
+As I got out of the car and pulled the umbrella over my head, I wondered aloud why I had bothered wearing heels.

 A few minutes later, our name was called, and we were ushered inside.